 You will not encourage or assist any other person in violation of "Acceptable Use".

-Administrators at npm reserve the right to delete content hosted on the npm Services that is deemed unacceptable.
-Unacceptable content can take the form of a package, a README file, a user or organization name, or any other content submitted to the npm Services.
-Content that is unacceptable includes but is not limited to:
+Administrators at npm reserve the right to delete content hosted on the npm Services that they deem unacceptable.
+Unacceptable content can take the form of a package, a README file, a user or organization name, or any other content submitted to npm Services.
+A few examples of unacceptable content:

 Content in violation of law, infringing the intellectual property rights of others, violating the privacy or other rights of others, or in violation of any agreement with a third party.
-This includes code which violates a license.
+This includes code that violates a public license for others' work.

-Content containing malicious computer code, such as computer viruses, computer worms, rootkits, back doors, adware, or spyware.
-This includes content submitted for research purposes unless agreed to in advance by npm.
-Tools designed and documented explicitly to assist in security research are acceptable, but proof-of-concept exploits are not.
+Content containing malicious computer code, such as computer viruses, computer worms, rootkits, back doors, or spyware.
+This includes content submitted for research purposes.
+Tools designed and documented explicitly to assist in security research are acceptable, but exploits and malware that use the npm registry as a deployment or delivery vector are not.

 Packages that are not functionally compatible with the npm command-line client.
 For example, a "package" cannot simply be a PNG or JPEG image, a movie file, or a text document uploaded directly to the registry.
 Using the Public Registry as a general purpose database is not allowed.

-Content that exists only to "reserve" a name, whether a package name, user name, or organization name, i.e. "squatting".
-The Dispute Policy governs how npm handles cases of squatting.
+Content that exists only to "reserve" a name, whether a package name, user name, or organization name.
+The Dispute Policy governs how npm handles such cases of "squatting".

 To find out how to report violations of Acceptable Content, refer to the Code of Conduct.